NathanVaughn/blog.nathanv.me/content/posts/fk-7000p-cleaning/index.md

 as "crunchy".
 The action when pushing them is not smooth like modern mechanical switches which have a nice smooth action.
 These feel like they're rubbing against the wall of the switch on every press.
-This is especially pronounced on the modifier keys like <kbd>Tab<kbd>.
+This is especially pronounced on the modifier keys like <kbd>Tab</kbd>.
 And because of this, sometimes you have to press harder to get the switch to move since it feels like it's stuck, and then it goes all at once.